-Class Assignments and Assessment Activities Your response is dependent on your text reading & slide presentation for the current week, so complete the assignment and assessment after these tasks.
+Class Assignments and Assessment Activities Your response is dependent on your text reading & recorded lecture for the current week, so complete the assignment and assessment after watching the recorded lecture and doing your assigned reading.
 A major focus in this General Psychology class will be on the physical and psychological effects of stress, psychological disorders, and the treatment of psychological disorders.
 I want to give you the experience of evidence-based activities and assessments that scientists, therapists, and practitioners use in real life to help others cope effectively and to promote wellbeing.
 Each assignment & assessment is an example of an activity used in the field from a particular perspective for you to try out.
 To give you access to peer interaction & shared encouragement and support, I divide the class into small groups.
 You will be with your group all term.
+Only your group members can read and reply to your responses.